Tag Archive for: Bio-char

 Pitcher of milk

-Milk-Using milk on your compost and in your garden will probably come as a surprise to most.
+Milk– Using milk in your compost and in your garden will probably come as a surprise to most.
 Upon closer inspection, however, it starts to make sense.
-The amino acids, proteins, enzymes and natural sugars that make milk a food for humans and animals are the same ingredients in nurturing healthy communities of microbes, fungi, and beneficials in your compost and garden soil.
-Raw milk is the best, as it hasn’t been exposed to heat that alters the components in milk that provide a perfect food for the soil and plants.
-Using milk on crops and soils is another ancient technique that has been lost to large-scale modern industrial agriculture.
+The amino acids, proteins, enzymes, and natural sugars that make milk food for humans and animals are the same ingredients in nurturing healthy communities of microbes, fungi, and beneficials in your compost and garden soil.
+Raw milk is the best, as it hasn’t been exposed to heat that alters the components in milk that provide perfect food for the soil and plants.
+Using milk on crops and soils is another ancient technique lost to large-scale modern industrial agriculture.

 The ratio can range from 100% milk to a 50/50 mixture with water, with no loss of benefits.
-Use as a spray on the compost and garden soil prior to planting, and as needed when insects appear.
+Spray it on the compost and garden soil prior to planting and as needed when insects appear.
 Spray directly on the insects and around the areas they inhabit.

 See Milk & Molasses – Magic for Your Garden for the whole story!